Stephen M. Chippendale

 Steve is an honors graduate from the University of Minnesota Law School, where he was managing editor of the Law Review and authored an article on the federalization of crime.
 He was a legal writing instructor and a research assistant for Professor Michael Paulsen, a leading scholar of constitutional interpretation.

-Prior to law school, Steve received his BA in Political Science from Indiana University and MS in Justice from The American University.
-As a graduate student, he taught a class on the legal system, gave the student body speech on Martin Luther King Day, and was president of the Graduate Student Council.
+Prior to law school, Steve received his bachelor's degree in political science from Indiana University and master's degree in justice from The American University.
+As a graduate student, Steve taught a class on the legal system, gave the student body speech on Martin Luther King Day, and was president of the Graduate Student Council.

 Steve was born in Leeds, England, and raised in Columbia, Missouri.
-He is pro bono counsel for the Washington Estonian Society.
+He has served as pro bono counsel for the Washington Estonian Society.

 In 2002, Steve co-authored a book on insurance reform for Georgetown University Press.
-He continues to write frequently on legal issues.
+He writes frequently on legal issues.

 - J.D., University of Minnesota Law School, with honors, 1995